-Hospital: A place where you get inpatient and outpatient care from doctors and nurses.
+Hospital: A place where a member gets inpatient and outpatient care from doctors and nurses.

 Hospital outpatient care: Medical or surgical care performed at a hospital without admission as an inpatient.

 Hospitalization: Admission to a hospital for treatment as an inpatient.